-I don't have a specific class attendance policy, other than to come.
-Makeup work is not possible for those who don't attend class regularly.
+Makeup work, particularly in-class work, is not possible for those who don't attend class regularly and who do not communicate with me.
 Students who attempt to do this course without attending or participating generally earn a "C" or lower.

 We will be doing some in-class work, and I'll do my best to alert you when that's coming.
 You'll be doing that work in groups - mostly reading cases and answering some questions about the case for class discussion.
 Groups will meet in person.
-If we have online attendees, those attendees will meet in breakouts.
-If you attend virtually, cameras don't have to be on, though I do appreciate you letting me know you are there with participation and alerting me to any sound issues.
+If you and I agree that you are attending virtually, cameras don't have to be on, though I do appreciate you letting me know you are there with participation and alerting me to any sound issues.
 (Thank you for that in advance!)
+I will work with you in case you experience some unexpected health issues.